 Bloody poop can indicate constipation.
 A bloody stool can also be caused by

-blood in breast milk which is usually due to cracked nipples.
-Food allergies and intestinal bleeding may also be a cause.
+blood in breast milk, which is usually due to cracked nipples.
+Food allergies and intestinal bleeding may also cause this.

-Read more on blood in infants stools here.
+Read more about blood in infants stools here.

 example, pumpkin can turn the poop orange or peas might turn it green.